hind-aka/Introduction-and-methods/README.md

 •	I will integrate findings from demographic profiles, content analysis, and literature review to analyze how age and gender influence the specific health information needs of recently released individuals. <br/>

-•	This analysis will offer important insights for customizing the content and features of the website. <br/>
+•	Using this analysis I will offer important insights for customizing the content and features of the website. <br/>

 •	Finally, I will develop a conceptual plan for a user-centric, informative, and accessible health-focused website, outlining the structure, content, and features of the platform. <br/>